 - The NJNGTP does not cover fees or cost of materials.

-- The college must first apply grants, scholarships or Post-9/11 GI Bill towards tuition.1
+- The University must first apply grants, scholarships or Post-9/11 GI Bill towards tuition.1

 - Because this is a waiver, online registration is not currently available under the NJNGTP.